prakashpandey/tinycoin-go/README.md

 # GoChain

-GoChain is toy blockchain implementation in Golang
+Tinycoin is toy blockchain implementation in Golang

+## How to run?

+### Download binaries

+- Download the binaries for your os using the [link](https://github.com/prakashpandey/tinycoin-go/tree/master/target).

+### Build natively

+- `git clone github.com/prakashpandey/tinycoin-go`

+- `cd fake-server`

+- `make run`